Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Alternative Asymptotic Framework

 whenever $\gamma > 0$.
-Clearly, the remaining term on the right-hand side is also $o_{P^F_0}(1)$ if $\Hat{\sigma}_{\Hat{\alpha}, \Hat{\beta}, n}^g$ has a finite variance because that term then is the root-$N$ standardized mean of a mean-zero random variable with a variance that converges to zero.
+The term $N^{1/2} n^{-1} \left( \mathbb{P}_N - P^F_0 \right) \Hat{\sigma}_{\Hat{\alpha}, \Hat{\beta}, n}^g$ is also $o_{P^F_0}(1)$ because it is the root-$N$ standardized mean of a mean-zero random variable with variance converging to zero.
 Hence, in the current asymptotic regime, the measurement error in the trial-level treatment effects has no effect on the asymptotic distribution if we adjust for the measurement error\footnote{This only holds when we effectively adjust for measurement error because, as shown in Remark \ref{remark:naive-estimator-rate}, not adjusting for the measurement error when $\gamma \le \frac{1}{2}$ can lead to incorrect inferences.}.
-While this result is not fully satisfactory, it is not suprising that the measurement error becomes negligible if $n, N \to \infty$ because the variance of the measurement error is $O(n^{-1})$.
+While this result is not fully satisfactory, it is not surprising that the measurement error becomes negligible if $n, N \to \infty$ because the variance of the measurement error is $O(n^{-1})$.
 At the same time, if one does not want to work under the regime where $n, N \to \infty$, there seems no way forward without making Assumptions \ref{assumption:unbiased-trt-effect} and \ref{assumption:unbiased-sampling-variance} (or other similar assumptions).